Hints of game, strong game flavour, gaminess... terms often used to describe venison.

 The thrill of the hunt was the main attraction, and nearly always in pursuit of a prized mature stag rather than a young deer of suitable eating quality.
 Unfortunately, the spoils of the chase were often considered secondary.
 Wild game birds such as grouse, pheasant, woodcock and so on, were treated similarly.

-By the time the "game" reached the royal appointed chef, heavy marinades were the order of the day to mask the pungent odours & strong flavours.
+By the time the "game" reached the royal-appointed chef, heavy marinades were the order of the day to mask the pungent odours & strong flavours.